hrshl212/Biconjugate-gradient--BiCGSTAB-and-Gauss-Jacobi-implementation-on-multi-GPU-system/README.md

 – The multi-GPU solvers are implemented by discretizing the domain among different GPUs and with one thread taking care of one grid point.

+- Each MPI rank manages 1 GPU

 – CUDA-aware MPI is utilized to communicate information between the GPUs in the ghost or halo region.
+This avoides unnecessary copies to host and enables direct communication between the GPUs.

 – A mask is implemented to identify internal grid points, boundary points and ghost points (or halo region).
 This mask is utilized inside CUDA kernels to avoid if-statements (Warp divergence) thereby aiding in optimized kernel